Henry Handel Richardson: Family

 Lillian Richardson, Ethel's younger sister, married A. S. Neill after divorcing her first husband, and helped found and run Summerhill School.

 Honours

 The Canberra suburb of Richardson was gazetted in 1975 and is named after Henry Handel Richardson.
 In the same year, she was honoured on a postage stamp bearing her portrait issued by Australia Post.

 One of the houses at Abbotsleigh School for Girls in Wahroonga, Sydney is named after Richardson.

 Richardson Hall, one of the residential halls at Monash University's Clayton campus, is named after Richardson.

+Richardson was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

+Nobel Prize in Literature

+In 1939, Richardson was nominated by Sten Bodvar Liljegren, a Swedish professor of English language and a member of the Royal Society of Letters at Lund.
+With her nomination, she became the first Australian female author nominated for such an honor.

+During the deliberations, the Nobel Committee expressed great "respect and admiration for her intelligence and her soul knowledge of rare genuineness, but due to some aesthetic concerns, [her] proposal was not recommended."